twilio-samples/speech-assistant-openai-realtime-api-node/Readme.md

 ```
 ## Test the app
 With the development server running, call the phone number you purchases in the **Prerequisites**.
 After the introduction, you should be able to talk to the AI Assistant.
 Have fun!

+## Special features

+### Have the AI speak first
+To have the AI voice assistant talk before the user, uncomment the line `// sendInitialConversationItem();`.
+The initial greeting is controlled in `sendInitialConversationItem`.

+### Interrupt handling/AI preemption
+When the user speaks and OpenAI sends `input_audio_buffer.speech_started`, the code will clear the Twilio Media Streams buffer and send OpenAI `conversation.item.truncate`.

+Depending on your application's needs, you may want to use the [`input_audio_buffer.speech_stopped`](https://platform.openai.com/docs/api-reference/realtime-server-events/input-audio-buffer-speech-stopped) event, instead.